eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 0-0053  bind    uevent  unbind
 ```

-**Note**: Rebinding the driver is required in case you want to run other accelerometer samples (hint: there maybe an accelerometer Easter egg hiding on the microSD card image—go hunt for it!).
+**Note**: Rebinding the driver is required in case you want to run other accelerometer samples (Hint: There maybe an accelerometer Easter egg hiding on the microSD card image...
+Go hunt for it!).

 ## Step 5: Setup an Express.js Webserver